grpc/grpc.github.io/docs/quickstarts/python-quickstart.md

   string message = 1;
 }
 ```
 Let's update this so that the `Greeter` service has two methods.
-In your IDE or text editor [what should we recommend, Python people?], open `examples/proto/helloworld.proto` and update it with a new `SayHelloAgain` method, with the same request and response types:
+Edit `examples/proto/helloworld.proto` and update it with a new `SayHelloAgain` method, with the same request and response types:

 ```
 // The greeting service definition.